The Electric City

 5. City of Scranton PA.
 (Submitted on April 29, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on April 29, 2019.
-This page originally submitted on April 29, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 39 times since then.
+It was originally submitted on April 29, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 65 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on April 29, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.